vlkv/hackernoon_article_1/README.md

 # Passing and returning structured datatypes to and from Go WebAssembly module

-[WebAssembly](https://webassembly.org/) is a remarkable technology with numerous attractive features.
+[WebAssembly](https://webassembly.org/) (Wasm) is a remarkable technology with numerous attractive features.
 It is multiplatform, offers near-native performance, and can be used both in browsers and on the server-side.
 However, due to its relative youth, certain basic tasks can be more challenging than expected, particularly for newcomers.
 One such unexpectedly difficult task is passing and returning complex objects to and from WebAssembly modules.
 This challenge